balancer/docs/docs/concepts/pools/boosted.md

 ### How do I swap between stablecoins?

-Since Linear Pools have Phantom BPT, we can craft a `batchSwap` call that goes from one stablecoin to another.
+Since Linear Pools have Preminted BPT, we can craft a `batchSwap` call that goes from one stablecoin to another.

 For example, consider the following swap steps: